paxsonsa/website/README.md

       - Design:
         - Design the email layout and content
           - Example:
-            - Select the 'It's time to design your email.' text and edit it to your blog header
+            - Select the 'It's time to design your email.' text and edit it to your blog header (e.g. "Check out my new blog post") , and select 'Save and close' button
             - Select the middle content blog (i.e. "Now that you've selected your template...") and delete it
             - Add a 'Code' content block to the body section
             - Insert the following code into the new code content block: